doj/dracopy/README.md

   + support 1581 disk copy with sd2iec
   + support tracks 36-42 for 1541 disk copy
   + graphical sector map for SFD-1001
-  + detect disk size of PET drives like 8031, 8050
 - device id: does it work with 1541? does it work with sd2iec?
 - pet
   + disk access doesn't work